-Las Vegas heat wave home preparation in 2026 took on a new urgency this March, when Harry Reid International Airport recorded 94 degrees on March 18, breaking the old March record of 93 set back in 2022.
-The National Weather Service issued an Extreme Heat Warning running through Sunday, and forecasters called for highs near 99 by Friday.
+Las Vegas heat wave home preparation in 2026 became an immediate priority this March, when Harry Reid International Airport logged 94 degrees on March 18 and shattered the previous March record of 93 from 2022.
+The National Weather Service put an Extreme Heat Warning in effect through Sunday, with forecasters projecting highs close to 99 by Friday.
 To put that in perspective, the earliest we have ever hit 100 here was May 1.
 We are weeks ahead of that pace.

-This is not a normal warm spell.
-Temperatures are running 20 to 30 degrees above the mid-March average of 72.
+This is not a routine warm stretch.
+We are sitting 20 to 30 degrees above the mid-March average of 72, with a stubborn ridge of high pressure locked over Southern Nevada and no significant relief on the forecast.
 Clark County opened cooling stations at community centers and libraries across the valley.
-A ridge of high pressure has parked itself over Southern Nevada, and meteorologists say there is no major relief coming anytime soon.

 What worries me is what this early heat does to homes that are not ready for it.
 I see the inside of damaged houses every week, and I know what is coming.
 Your AC unit sat idle for maybe three months.
 Your ducts contracted in the cooler air.
 Your weatherstripping dried out.
 And now everything has to perform at peak summer levels before spring break is over.
 Here is what you should be doing right now.